-- would also manage a modified monitoring program to assess the effects of the constructed Modified Water Deliveries and C-111 SD projects on NPS lands and resources. - The program will continue to provide hydrologic and ecological technical support to analyze the benefits of bridging the Tamiami Trail.
-This support would include analyzing the effects of the 1-mile bridge implemented in 2013, as well as support to the 2.6-mile additional bridging project which is currently under construction. - The program will continue to provide technical support to the revised U.S. Army Corps of Engineers Central Everglades Planning Project (CEPP), including synthesis of current information for a one-year detailed planning effort to support the goal of project construction, beginning in FY 2019. - The program will elevate monitoring and assessment work oriented toward threatened and endangered species on NPS lands, providing technical input to the USFWS as well as federal implementing agency planning that supports restoration-oriented water operations while protecting threatened and endangered species. - The program would continue to provide analysis and technical support to water operations that affect Biscayne NP, and would participate in tracking the progress toward completion of components of this project. - The program will continue to participate in two recently initiated CERP planning efforts, the Western Everglades Restoration Project (WERP) and the Lake Okeechobee Watershed Restoration Project (LOWRP).
+- manage a modified monitoring program to assess the effects of the constructed Mod Waters and C-111 SD projects on NPS lands and resources. - The program will continue to provide hydrologic and ecological technical support to analyze the benefits of bridging the Tamiami Trail.
+This support would include analyzing the effects of the 1-mile bridge implemented in 2013, as well as support to the 2.6-mile additional bridging project which is currently under construction. - The program will continue to provide technical support to the revised CEP, including synthesis of current information for a one-year detailed planning effort to support the goal of project construction, beginning in FY 2019. - The program will elevate monitoring and assessment work oriented toward threatened and endangered species on NPS lands, providing technical input to the FWS as well as federal implementing agency planning that supports restoration-oriented water operations while protecting threatened and endangered species. - The program will continue to provide analysis and technical support to water operations that affect BNP and would participate in tracking the progress toward completion of components of this project. - The program will continue to participate in three ongoing CERP planning efforts, the Western Everglades Restoration Project, The Loxahatchee River Restoration Project, and the Lake Okeechobee Watershed Project.
 NPS efforts are currently directed at development of project performance measures and initial restoration alternatives, with the focus on the environmental analyses of impacts to NPS resources.
-Additional large-scale projects that affect NPS resources and link with restoration projects include the planned Florida Power and Light nuclear plant expansion and transmission corridors. - The program will track the effects of current operations on water quality, work with the State of Florida to design water operations to minimize the risk of water quality exceedances, and would work with the State and other federal agencies, including the Environmental Protection Agency and the Department of Justice (DOJ), to review the 1992 Consent Decree nutrient standards that protect Everglades NP water quality.
-The program would continue to provide technical support to DOI and DOJ processes that pertain to the quality of water entering the Everglades. - The program will track and provide technical analysis and briefings on the detailed design and implementation of the Restoration Strategies project, and its progress toward achieving the Water Quality Based Effluent Limit (WQBEL) for phosphorus entering the Everglades.
+Additional large-scale projects that affect NPS resources and link with restoration projects include the planned Florida Power and Light nuclear plant expansion and transmission corridors. - The program will track the effects of current operations on water quality, work with the State of Florida to design water operations to minimize the risk of water quality exceedances, and work with the State and other federal agencies, including the U.S. Environmental Protection Agency (EPA) and the Department of Justice (DOJ), to review the 1992 Consent Decree nutrient standards that protect ENP water quality.
+The program would continue to provide technical support to DOI and DOJ processes that pertain to the quality of water entering the Everglades. - The program will track and provide technical analysis and briefings on the detailed design and implementation of the Restoration Strategies project and its progress toward achieving the Water Quality Based Effluent Limit for phosphorus entering the Everglades.

-For more information, please see:
+For more information, please visit: